Why Won’t My Cat Sleep With Me Anymore? Help!

 Cats are fiercely independent creatures and need their own space.

-Besides lions, most cats in the wild are solitary animals until it is time to mate.
 You would really find them curled up with each other during bedtime unless they’re kittens or housemates.

 If you have a cat that likes sleeping face down by itself most of the time, getting the correct and suitable cat bed might not be a bad idea.